truenas/documentation/content/TrueCommand/API/servers/list.md

 | servers | list | no | no | no | 1 |

 #### Description
-List basic information about the associated servers
+List basic information about the associated servers.

 ### Input Arguments
 * Required Arguments: none ({})